 Privacy & Security

 Your privacy is extremely important to us.
 We have been in business since May 2002.
 The trust placed in us by our customers is absolutely essential to our success.
 We understand that and do all we can to earn and protect that trust.
 Any information we collect about you is used solely to deliver products, protect you from credit card fraud, accurately collect payment and keep you informed of products and information that may be of interest to you.
 We do not share your personal information with any outside companies or "partners".
-We collect information on how you found our site and which pages you visit on our site.
-This information is only used to improve our visibility on the Internet and to improve pages that need improvement.

 Your e-mail address